 "I am at a stage in my life where my priorities are being redefined.
-My children - sorry, almost adult sons - will soon leave the house and start living their lives.
-This separation has already had its place. more important than my father.
+My children - sorry, almost adult sons - will soon leave the house and start living their own lives.
+This separation has already had its place.
 I remember when I first realized that this process was beginning.
 It was the moment when I offered them to go to the cinema together.
-There was a silence that was a signal that something was wrong. to reveal the painful truth (for me) that for them going to the cinema with their father is embarrassing.
+There was a silence that was a signal that something was wrong.
+And then the painful (for me) truth has been revealed that for them going to the cinema with their father was embarrassing.

-I believe that this period of life is difficult for many people.
-There is an emptiness, "after the loss" of children, who were the essence of all activities for the last dozen or so years.
+I believe that this moment of life is difficult for many people.
+There is an emptiness, "the loss" of children, who were the essence of all activities for the last dozen or so years.
 The question is what to do with the rest of your life.
 "Too young to sleep, too old to sin."

 And youthful dreams and questions about passions return.
 Often, there is also a feeling of loneliness and, if not in marriage, a longing for "true love" and the feeling of being loved.
 If we are professionally fulfilled and financially secure, we look for opportunities for further individual development, and over time we start to do more and more for others and for the community.